 Our findings verifying the greater cyclicality of small firms beg the question of whether these differences in cyclicality are driven by a financial accelerator mechanism.
-Gertler and Gilchrist (1994) argued that small firms serve as a proxy for financially constrained firms as these firms exhibit greater bank dependence, cannot issue public debt, and face a higher degree of idiosyncratic risk.
-We verify that it is indeed the case that small firms do differ from large firms along these dimensions.
-However, we provide two findings that cast doubt on whether the size difference is driven by a financial accelerator mechanism.
+Gertler and Gilchrist (1994) argued that size may serve as a proxy for the degree of financial constraints, given that small firms exhibit greater bank dependence, cannot issue debt publicly, and face a higher degree of idiosyncratic risk.6 We verify that it is indeed the case that small firms differ from large firms along these dimensions.
+However, we provide three findings that cast doubt on whether the size effect is evidence of a financial accelerator mechanism.

 First, we introduce direct controls for balance sheet ratios emphasized in the financial frictions literature that should affect the cost and availability of external financing.
 We sort firms into leverage, liquidity and bank dependence categories.
 We also introduce dummies for whether a firm has accessed public debt markets in the past and whether it recently issued dividends.
-We show that none of these controls eliminates the size differential that we document; additionally, the quantitative magnitude of the size differential is almost unchanged (except when one controls for access to bond markets, in which case the size effect is magnified).
+We show that none of these controls eliminates the size differential that we document; additionally, the quantitative magnitude of the size differential is almost unchanged.
 We also run triple-interaction regressions, where firm size categories are interacted with measures of financial strength.
 Effectively, we double sort firms by size and a proxy of financial strength.
 We find the size effect remains present within both the "constrained" and "unconstrained" group, and that its magnitude is largely unchanged.

-Second, in order to address the possibility that size is simply a better proxy for financing constraints than the other ones we use, we look for additional testable predictions of the view that the size effect reflects financial frictions.
+Second, in order to address the possibility that size is simply a better proxy for financing constraints than the other ones we consider, we look for additional testable predictions of the view that the size effect reflects financial frictions.
 Specifically, we study the effects of an aggregate, non-financial shock in a simple heterogeneous firm model of investment with financial frictions.
-We set up the model in such a way that size perfectly proxies for the severity of financial frictions.
-We start by noting that, if firms have no access to external financing, the model predicts that small and constrained firms will respond less than large and unconstrained firms to aggregate, non-financial shocks.
-This result emerges because the shock tends to have a stronger effect on the unconstrained optimal size of unconstrained firms than it does on the net worth and investment capacity of constrained firms.
+We set up the model so that size perfectly proxies for the severity of financial frictions.
+We start by noting that, if firms have no access to external financing, the model predicts that small, constrained firms will respond less than large, unconstrained firms to aggregate shocks.
+This perhaps counterintuitive result emerges because the shock has a stronger effect on the optimal size of unconstrained firms than it does on the net worth and investment capacity of constrained firms.

-4Our findings with respect to skewness echoes Gabaix (2011), but we nevertheless find that the average/typical firm behaves over the cycle in much the same way as the aggregates which are dominated by the behavior of the largest firm.
-In this sense, a "representative firm" does not appear to be a bad approximation for the purposes of understanding business cycles.
+5This gradual rise in concentration mirrors the findings of Autor et al. (2017).
+Our findings with respect to skewness also echo Gabaix (2011), but we nevertheless find that the "median" firm behaves over the cycle in much the same way as the aggregates, which themselves are dominated by the behavior of the very largest firms.